whitesmith/ARPlayground/README.md

 1 - Connecting the camera to the Js Library and showing a plain canvas <br>
 2 - Switching camera output on mobile devices(frontal or rear)<br>
 3 - Drawing on canvas with click or touch <br>
-4 - Saving the drawing to be able to continue on another session<br>
-5 - Aplying a colorpicker to choose line color<br>
+4 - Aplying a colorpicker to choose current/new pixel color<br>
-6 - Aplying a rubber to delete <br>
+5 - Aplying a drag bar to choosie current/new pixel size <br>
+6 - Aplying design with <a href="https://github.com/whitesmith/qnorr" >qnorr </a> <br>
-7 - Aplying a StrokeWidth controler <br>
+7 - Trying to apply a different marker <br>
-8 - Studying the marker size in order to be able to see the AR element a few meters away from the wall <br>
+8 - Saving the drawing to be able to continue on another session<br>
-9 - Making a portion of the available space for outside people to draw (Possibility of seeing the portion where they're drawing and also the bigger picture)<br>

 ===================================================================================================================